bitpaket/docs/api/stream-or-download.md

 ...
 ```

 > **Info**: We do support resumable downloads on zipballs.
-You can pause and later resume zipballs downloads.
+You can pause and later resume zipball downloads.